Security & Privacy

 What I store

-- No session cookies beyond what Next.js needs for page routing
+- No user accounts, passwords, or session tokens beyond what Next.js needs for page routing

 - No error tracking services (Sentry, Rollbar — none of them)